Jump to a category:

 Join us live as Partnership President and CEO Mariekarl Vilceus-Talty welcomes Kevin Cox, FELLAS Program Supervisor, to discuss fatherhood and more.

 Ballin’ with the FELLAS Weekly Pick-Up Game

 Come play ball with the FELLAS and learn more about the fatherhood program.
 Each week, the FELLAS team will be at a different Essex County basketball court.
-Register for updates below:
+Learn more here.